Rameh

 A village council was established for Rameh under the British in 1922, of the first in Mandatory Palestine.
 Rameh's Christian and Muslim residents were temporarily expelled after its capture by Israeli forces in the 1948 Arab-Israeli War, but they returned to the village, which also became home to many internally displaced Palestinians from nearby villages.
 A village council was established in 1954 by the Israeli government to oversee village affairs; from 1959 on, council members were elected.
 As of the 1960s, the people of Rameh have been noted for their high levels of education and standards of living.
 The village was home to the well-known poet Samih al-Qasim, the Greek Orthodox archbishop Atallah Hanna and artist Mira Awad.

 The village is well known for its diverse cuisine, which draws many visitors from across the country.
 It is also noteworthy for being surrounded by vast olive groves and for producing high-quality olive oil.

 Location

-The village is situated on an ancient site, atop a hill at the edge of Beit HaKerem Valley.
+The village is situated on an ancient site, atop a hill at the edge of Beit HaKerem Valley (called al-Shaghur in Arabic).